datensee/datensee.github.io/_posts/2020-12-27-Statistics & Probability for Data Analysis.md

 ### How was this estimation possible?

-Let us assume that for every death, a funeral took place so that, Number of deaths = Number of Funerals
+Let us assume that for every death, a funeral took place so that

+Number of deaths = Number of Funerals

 Then if,